 The National Ranching Heritage Center is proud to partner with author John R. Erickson in a three-book Ranch Life Learning series that explains ranch life to children through the humorous voice of Hank the Cowdog.
 These books are written to engage students in learning about ranching and to serve as a resource book for science and social studies classes.

-The book can be purchased for $6.99 at Cogdell's General Store, inside the NRHC, or you can order from Maverick Books here.
+Book 1 of the series can be purchased for $6.99 at Cogdell's General Store inside the NRHC, or you can order from Maverick Books here.
 Both books are also available on Amazon.